Hilberry Gateway: Proscenium theater

-Black box theater
+Studio Theater

-The 250-seat, 50 by 60 ft black box theater will serve as the most flexible performance space in the complex.
-The space will feature a tension grid for flexibility in configuring overhead equipment.
+The 250-seat, 50 by 60 ft black box theater is the most flexible performance space in the complex.
+The space features a tension grid for flexibility in configuring overhead equipment.

+The Studio Theater opened in May 2023 with the Sarah Ruhl adaptation of Orlando.

 Gretchen C. Valade Jazz Center

 The Gretchen C. Valade Jazz Center is the oldest portion of the complex, as a major renovation of the existing Hilberry Theatre.
 The Valade Jazz Center will be a 350-seat performance hall, featuring revised acoustics, seating, and support spaces.
 The Valade Jazz Center is named after the late Gretchen C. Valade, longtime patron of the Detroit Jazz Festival, and major supporter of the Hilberry Gateway construction.

 The building was constructed as the First Church of Christ, Scientist in 1917 in the Roman Ionic style, and is a contributing property to the Wayne State University Buildings historic district.
 The building's life as a theatre began when the university purchased the building in 1961, reopening it in 1964 with a repertory season of four plays by William Shakespeare.
 The Hilberry closed in 2022, after 58 years, with a production of The Merry Wives of Windsor.